4rr4y/ctf-writeups/2023_LITCTF/Misc_KirbBotHasASecret.md

 ## Solution

-I somehow have better luck with getting ChatGPT to generate poems for such byapasses as opposed to resorting to DANs / token extraction and other things.
+I somehow have better luck with getting ChatGPT to generate poems for such bypasses as opposed to resorting to DANs / token extraction and other things.
 Here is an example of a prompt I found that allowed the passphrase to be printed out, wrapped into a script so that I see less pink:

 ```python
 import requests